stackbuilders/tutorials/tutorials/haskell/hspec-golden-test-tutorial/tutorial.md

         Actual type: B.ByteString
 ```

-Conviniently `hspec-golden` exports a `Golden` data type.
+Conviniently, `hspec-golden` exports a `Golden` data type.
 With this tool we can configure our Golden test
 specifying the functions `hspec-golden` should use for our test to work.

 ```